LiterallyLarry/USPS-Tracking-Python/README.md

 # USPS-Tracking-Python
 ![PyPI - License](https://img.shields.io/pypi/l/usps-tracking-tool) ![PyPI](https://img.shields.io/pypi/v/usps-tracking-tool)

-Track your packages with the USPS Track Request API using Python 3.
+Command line utility to track your packages using the USPS Track Request API.

-A simple CLI package tracking tool with no dependencies required.
+A simple CLI package tracking tool with no Python dependencies required.

-IMPORTANT: You must provide your API key in config.json first before using.
+IMPORTANT: You must provide your API key first before using.
 Sign up at: https://www.usps.com/business/web-tools-apis/welcome.htm

-You may also provide the USPS API key as an environment variable: `USPS_API_KEY` which can be used if program does not see an API key in the config.json file.
+You may provide the USPS API key in the config.json file or as an environment variable: `USPS_API_KEY` which is used if program does not see an API key in the config.json file.

 ## Installation

 Available through PyPI: https://pypi.org/project/usps-tracking-tool/

-`pip3 install usps_tracking_tool`
+`pip3 install usps-tracking-tool`

-After installing, you can run this program in the command line by using the command `usps_tracking_tool`.
+After installing, you can run this program by using the command `usps-tracking-tool`.

+## Providing API key as environment variable

+You can set the API key in your CLI by using the below command matching your OS/terminal:

+Unix Shell (Linux/MacOS):
+`export USPS_API_KEY=your_api_key_here`

+Command Prompt (Windows):
+`set USPS_API_KEY=your_api_key_here`

+Windows PowerShell (Windows):
+`$Env:USPS_API_KEY = "your_api_key_here"`

 ## Usage